-- (a) Any person may file a sworn complaint with the Chair of the Rules & Calendar Committee alleging a violation as provided in Rule 18.1.
-The complaint shall be based on personal knowledge of the complainant, shall state detailed facts, shall specify the actions of the named respondent which form the basis for the complaint, and shall identify each specific rule or law alleged by the complainant to have been violated. - (b) Upon a determination by the Chair of the Rules & Calendar Committee that the complaint states facts supporting a finding of probable cause, the Speaker shall refer the complaint to a special master or to a select committee.
-Upon a determination by the Chair of the Rules & Calendar Committee that the complaint fails to state facts supporting a finding of probable cause, the complaint shall be dismissed. - (c) Upon referral by the Speaker of a complaint under subsection (b), the special master or select committee shall conduct an investigation, shall give reasonable notice to the respondent, and shall grant the respondent an opportunity to be heard unless the investigation fails to reveal facts supporting a finding of probable cause.
-A special master's or select committee's report and recommendation is advisory only and shall be presented to the Chair of the Rules & Calendar Committee as soon as practicable after the close of the investigation.
-If the report and recommendation conclude that the facts do not support a finding of probable cause, the complaint shall be dismissed by the Chair of the Rules & Calendar Committee. - (d) If the complaint is not dismissed by the special master or the select committee, the Rules & Calendar Committee shall consider the report and recommendation, shall grant the respondent an opportunity to be heard, and shall develop its own recommendation.
-If the complaint is against the Chair of the Rules & Calendar Committee, the chair is excused and the vice chair shall conduct the deliberation.
-If the Rules & Calendar Committee votes to dismiss the complaint, the Chair of the Rules & Calendar Committee or vice chair shall dismiss the complaint.
+- (a) Any person may file a sworn complaint with the chair of the Rules & Calendar Committee alleging a violation as provided in Rule 18.1.
+The complaint shall contain the name and legal address of the person filing the complaint ("complainant"), be based on the complainant's personal knowledge, state detailed facts, specify the actions of the named respondent which form the basis for the complaint, and identify each specific rule or law alleged by the complainant to have been violated. - (b) Upon a determination by the chair of the Rules & Calendar Committee that the complaint states facts supporting a finding of probable cause, the Speaker shall refer the complaint to a special master or to a select committee.
+Upon a determination by the chair of the Rules & Calendar Committee that the complaint fails to state facts supporting a finding of probable cause, the complaint shall be dismissed. - (c) Upon referral by the Speaker of a complaint under subsection (b), the special master or select committee shall conduct an investigation, shall give reasonable notice to the respondent, and shall grant the respondent an opportunity to be heard unless the investigation fails to reveal facts supporting a finding of probable cause.
+A special master's or select committee's report and recommendation is advisory only and shall be presented to the chair of the Rules & Calendar Committee as soon as practicable after the close of the investigation.
+If the report and recommendation conclude that the facts do not support a finding of probable cause, the complaint shall be dismissed by the chair of the Rules & Calendar Committee. - (d) If the complaint is not dismissed by the special master or the select committee, the Rules & Calendar Committee shall consider the report and recommendation, shall grant the respondent an opportunity to be heard, and shall develop its own recommendation.
+If the complaint is against the chair of the Rules & Calendar Committee, the chair is excused and the vice chair shall conduct the deliberation.
+If the Rules & Calendar Committee votes to dismiss the complaint, the chair of the Rules & Calendar Committee or vice chair shall dismiss the complaint.
 Otherwise, the special master's or select committee's report and recommendation and the recommendation of the Rules & Calendar Committee shall be presented to the Speaker.

-- (e) The Speaker shall present the committee's recommendation, along with the special master's report and recommendation, to the House for final action. - (f) Nothing in this rule prohibits the Chair of the Rules & Calendar Committee from correcting or preventing the alleged violation by informal means if the chair determines that a violation is inadvertent, technical, or otherwise de minimis. - (g) Nothing in this rule prohibits the respondent and the Chair of the Rules & Calendar Committee, the special master, or a select committee from agreeing to a consent decree, which shall state findings of fact, and such penalty as may be appropriate.
+- (e) The Speaker shall present the committee's recommendation, along with the special master's report and recommendation, to the House for final action. - (f) Nothing in this rule prohibits the chair of the Rules & Calendar Committee from correcting or preventing the alleged violation by informal means if the chair determines that a violation is inadvertent, technical, or otherwise de minimis. - (g) Nothing in this rule prohibits the respondent and the chair of the Rules & Calendar Committee, the special master, or a select committee from agreeing to a consent decree, which shall state findings of fact, and such penalty as may be appropriate.
 If the House accepts the consent decree, the complaint pursuant to these rules shall be resolved. - (h) The House may move forward with disciplinary proceedings without waiting for the outcome of a criminal case.